jekyll/minima/_posts/2021-04-23-great-portfolios.md

 This site looks almost confusingly minimal till you hit the command icon and realise you can find everything from there.
 Not sure I would recommend this approach as the only way to find content on your site, but I did find it cool.

 4. <https://www.sid.today/>
-Siddharth Jha's website is a public to-do list.
-Also: check out the wavy hover animation for links!
+Siddharth Jha's is a design engineer, and his website showcases some really neat touches that only happen when you are a designer who can code.
+Check out the cool animation on the home page, and slick hover states for links!

-I really like the idea of public-by-default sites (you can see the mess of partly written thoughts I have at <https://gyanl.com/archive/>) and I hope this becomes more common.
-It's cool to see things in progress.
+I also really like the idea of public-by-default sites (you can see the mess of partly written thoughts I have at <https://gyanl.com/archive/>) and I hope this becomes more common.
+It's cool to see more raw, in-progress writing on the internet.
+[Siddharth writes about this here.](https://www.siddharthjha.com/blog/what-blogs-used-to-be-like)